A LOVE AFFAIR

 tractor to pull us from the mire, for ten dollars, and into town where

 Dad bought another re-tread.
 We arrived at the Ozarks, finally.
-Dad said,

 "Here we are, boys, the foot-hills of the Ozarks.
-Look fast, we have to
+Look fast,

 be headed home in a half-hour!"